Clear HMRC Debt.

 However, if that process receives no action or response, then HMRC instruct outsourced debt collectors.HMRC remain required to advise you they have delegated collection.

-So in the event, you are in receipt of a Final Opportunity Letter and either not paid or failed to contact HMRC then a notification of debt enforcement letter (giving you 14 days to pay) will follow.
+So in the event, you are in receipt of a Final Opportunity Letter and either not paid or failed to contact HMRC, then a notification of debt enforcement letter (giving you 14 days to pay) will follow.
 You should ensure knowing that you have not actioned the first letter that a second will follow to your companies registered company address.
-Failing to act this will trigger a DCA making direct contact with you as an officer of the company.
+Failing to act this will trigger a DCA establishing direct contact with you as an officer of the company.

 The outsourced debt collectors currently used by the HMRC include: